 I’ve been able to spend time in direct sunlight without starting to feel sick (which means a migraine will follow).
 They also slowed a migraine considerably when I put them on as soon as I started to feel like everything was too bright (which is more than most of the medications I’ve tried).~Indigo, Axon Optics Customer

 Generally speaking, the sun is most intense between the hours of 10am and 6pm, especially in summertime.
 If you’re sensitive to light, you might consider planning outdoor activities in the early morning and later evening hours.

 Drink Lots of Water

 Dehydration is a known migraine trigger.
 And when you’re out in the sun, it can happen more readily.
 Whether you’re hanging around by the pool, hiking, exercising, or just out having a good time, be sure to drink plenty of water and do what you can to stay cool.

 Ice packs, cooling towels, and a good old-fashioned umbrella or canopy can also help regulate your body temperature and keep you from overheating.
 Getting too hot could contribute to becoming dehydrated, or at least make you very uncomfortable.
 Always be wary of heat exhaustion in hot weather.

 Hats are a great complement to your outdoor sunglasses.
 Put on a hat and give your sensitive eyes an extra measure of shady protection.

 By taking these few simple steps and avoiding other headache or migraine triggers (like certain foods, fatigue, or stress), you can decrease your chances of getting headaches or migraine attacks.
-If you’re light sensitive, check out Axon Optics lenses specifically made to block only the painful light.
+If you’re light sensitive, check out Axon Optics with Avulux lenses specifically made to absorb the harmful light.